More Skin Care Advice

 What is Urticaria?

 Urticaria is also known as 'hives' or ‘nettle rash'.
 Urticaria is caused by an allergic reaction, and is characterised by red, raised bumps known as weals.
 These bumps are tremendously itchy and may last from a few hours to a few days.
 Each eruption consists of a white, raised patch of skin surrounded by reddish blotchy area.
 The spots may be small or large, and may occur all over the body or be confined to one area.
-Some people have urticaria as a more or less permanent condition, others will have an outbreak on coming into contact with an allegen, known or unknown.
+Some people have urticaria as a more or less permanent condition, others will have an outbreak on coming into contact with an allergen, known or unknown.

 What causes Urticaria?